BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/models.rst

     C \cdot \frac{dT_i}{dt} = R_{down,i} + R_{up,i} + F_{transfer,i}

 There are many different approaches to discretize these terms in 1D.
-Because this project was started to implement two specific EBMs, one created by :doc:`Michail Budyko <references>` and one by :doc:`William Seller  <references>`, both published in the late 1960s, these two discretizations will be shown.
+Because this project was started to implement two specific EBMs, one developed by :doc:`Michail Budyko <references>` and one by :doc:`William Seller  <references>`, both published in the late 1960s, these two discretizations will be shown.

 Budyko-type model
 ^^^^^^^^^^^^^^^^^